How do you build your personal brand?

 Now that you have identified your unique blogging style, don’t restrict yourself to one medium or channel if you want to build your personal brand.
 You need to get out there and repurpose your content to make it suitable for different channels.
 Let’s take a look at a few examples.

 Turn your blog posts (including the older ones) into helpful email content for your email list.
 Second to text messages, emails are the most effective form of text communication.
 A brand with an engaged email list is a successful brand.
+Not sure how to begin?
+Start here and don’t miss our email marketing tips.

 Did you know that around 78% of online users watch videos weekly and about 55% watch online videos daily?
 This makes videos an effective way to boost your brand image.
 Repurposing your content into videos gives you an opportunity to reach people who prefer to videos over text, and redirect them to your blog.
 But most of all, it will help you build your personal brand.